Improvements we’re making across the TfL network

 We’re providing grants to local walking and cycling projects in partnership with the London Marathon Foundation.
 Our grants help participants learn new skills, get active and improve their physical and mental health.

+Over 68,000 participants have already benefited by getting active and improving their physical and mental health.
 We’ll keep improving cycling around London, with Cycleways designed to make journeys safer and easier.
-Since 2016, our capital’s Cycleway network has more than trebled to over 340km and we have plans with the London boroughs to expand further in 2023.
+Since 2016, our capital’s Cycleway network has more than trebled to over 350km and we have plans with the London boroughs to expand it further this year

 🚗 Road Safety

-Our Direct Vision standard measures how much lorry drivers can see directly through the vehicle’s cab windows, with those failing to meet the minimum standard having to retrofit additional safety features to drive in Greater London.
+Our Direct Vision standard measures how much lorry drivers can see through their vehicle’s cab windows, with those failing to meet the minimum standard having to retrofit additional safety features to drive in Greater London.

-Since 2019 there has been a reduction in fatal collisions where vision was a contributing factor and that is why we’re strengthening the Direct Vision Standard (DVS) from October 2024 with higher minimum permit requirements.
+Since its introduction in 2019, there has been a reduction in fatal collisions where vision was a contributing factor* and that is why we’re strengthening the Direct Vision Standard (DVS) from October 2024 with higher minimum permit requirements.

 The Direct Vision Standard is a rating scale which assesses an HGV driver’s vision from the driver’s seat, including their visibility of other road users.